-If the user has a choice of multiple authentication factors with a choice of only one authentication factor in a given session, the overall SAFAR will be equal to $SAFAR{(k)}$, assuming each attempt is independent.
+If the user has a choice of multiple authentication factors with a choice of only one authentication factor in a given session (i.e. all authentication factors are considered critical and a user cannot switch between authentication factors), the overall SAFAR will be equal to $SAFAR{(k)}$, assuming each attempt is independent.